 The mission of the Forest Management Bureau is: "To sustainably manage Montana's forested trust lands to maximize long-term revenue while promoting healthy and diverse forests" on over 780,000 acres.
 Revenue from forested trust lands is mainly derived from the sale of forest products.
 The bureau also provides program direction and support to the area land offices.
 Several resource management sections provide technical expertise.
 Support and program direction are offered in several different ways: developing resource management standards, conducting site-specific reviews, and formulating recommendations as members of interdisciplinary teams that develop land management proposals.

 The area land offices have primary responsibility for on-the-ground management activities.
 With assistance from the Forest Management Bureau, they conduct environmental reviews of proposed management activities, prepare contracts for those activities, and complete the necessary field work.

-The State Forest Land Management Plan (SFLMP), approved by the State Land Board in June 1996 and associated rules (2003), guide the management of the forested trust lands.
+The State Forest Land Management Plan (SFLMP), approved by the State Land Board in June 1996 and associated rules (2003), and the Montana DNRC Habitat Conservation Plan (2011) guide the management of the forested trust lands.
 This guidance is provided in the form of general management philosophy and specific resource management standards.
 The strategic guidance provided by the SFLMP is summarized in this excerpt: